MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 needed, but it's a small feature to implement.

+## A small fix in the CPU
+Performing an INC instruction on a memory mapped IO causes a write to memory, whereas the read is implicit.
+This prevents the generation of the necessary wait state.
+Therefore, this is fixed in the cpu/datapath.vhd line 281.

 ## Cool graphical effects :-)
 With just the above, the CPU can create nice horizontal lines on the screen.
 The idea is to change the colour palette, i.e. the default background colour,